 According to the legend of Northern Europe, there is a woman living in the forest named Huldra.
 She is very beautiful but has an ugly cow tail in the back so no man will dare to approach.
 She used her beauty and sweet voice to attract the lonely hunters in the forest and get married.
 We do not know when the train stopped at Kjosfossen, that red Huldra whether seductively attract the visitors or not.

 From Myrdal, you can either connect to Bergen or go to Oslo.
 Shock and air pressure caused some visitors to be slightly stunned as soon as they stepped out of the carriage.
 However, it takes only a few minutes to breathe fresh air.
 We took the opportunity to take a few more souvenirs and return to Flam.

 At the end of the journey, we chose to rent a 12-seat small boat to visit the Naeroyfjord.
 It is a small branch of the Sognefjord with its 1,400-meter high cliffs, which have also been recognized by UNESCO as World Heritage sites.
 Then we returned to Bergen by the cruise to pass through the 204 km long Sognefjord, which is the largest and the deepest in the world.
 The driver and tour guide will occasionally announce highlights so that visitors know where to shoot.
 Everyone has five cameras in hand ready as a professional photographer.

 This season, the sky of Northern Europe is very blue and clear, while the water which prints the mountain shadow and clouds drift is flat like a mirror.
 The boat passes through many beautiful towns with colorful houses, surrounded by fresh green mountains.
 The wonderful scenery makes almost passengers on the ship be quiet to admire as if they fear that a strong breathing can also blur the scene before the eyes.

-Are you looking for more top things to do in Norway: Tours, activities, attractions and other things?
-Let’s check it out at here.
+Are you looking for more top things to do in Oslo: Tours, activities, attractions and other things?
+Let’s check it out here.